Skip to primary navigation Skip to content Skip to footer

 Rolling on the river: Glasgow

-Needless to say, the whisky culture here is just as vibrant: check our guide on where to drink whisky in Glasgow to navigate the local whisky drinking scene! (make sure you add the world-famous Bon Accord whisky bar to your list!)
+The whisky culture here is just as lively: check our guide on where to drink whisky in Glasgow to navigate the local whisky drinking scene!
+(Make sure you add the world-famous Bon Accord whisky bar to your list!)

-As for Edinburgh, the choice of whisky distilleries to visit was not huge up until recently.
-The one to visit has been for years Auchentoshan Distillery.
-Although far from being the prettiest plant, Auchentoshan is a very interesting one to visit as it is the only one in Scotland to triple distil all the whisky produced in it.
-Triple distillation, usually related to Irish whisky, gives an extremely light and drinkable character to the spirit, to which maturation adds extremely interesting notes.
+As for Edinburgh, the choice of whisky distilleries to visit was not huge until recently.
+For years, the one to see has been Auchentoshan Distillery.
+Although far from being the prettiest plant, Auchentoshan is an exciting place to visit as it is the only one in Scotland to triple-distil all the whisky produced in it.
+Triple distillation, usually related to Irish whisky, gives the spirit an extraordinarily light and drinkable character, to which maturation adds fascinating notes.

-The second to come was Clydeside Distillery, which is wonderfully placed on the banks of the Clyde, on the old Queens docks – whose pumphouse is today part of the distillery.
-The building with the distillery and the visitor centre perfectly blends in a modern and sleek design with the historic monuments it incorporated.
-The Virtual museum inside is quite unlike any other tour experience, as it focuses on the history of Glasgow as a whisky-commercial centre and the people who made this history possible.
-Please, indulge in a whisky and chocolate pairing after the tour: you absolutely won’t regret it.
+The second to come was Clydeside Distillery, which is wonderfully placed on the banks of the Clyde, Queen’s Docks – whose pumphouse is today part of the distillery.
+The building, with the distillery and the visitor centre, perfectly blends in a modern and sleek design with the historic monuments it incorporates.
+The Virtual museum inside is quite unlike any other tour experience, as it focuses on the history of Glasgow as a whisky commercial centre and the people who made this history possible.
+After the tour, please indulge in a whisky and a chocolate, you won’t regret it.

-If you have time for a detour, however, head to Wishaw and get yourself sat for a meal at The Artisan restaurant.
+If you have time for a detour, head to Wishaw and get seated for a meal at The Artisan restaurant.
 Between each bite, have a go at some of the over 1300 whiskies they have on the menu!

-Below the Belt: Ayrshire, Dumfries and Galloway and the Borders
+Below the Belt: Ayrshire, Dumfries & Galloway and the Borders

 Photo: Bladnoch Distillery

-Heading south towards the west coast, we cross the Ayrshire region (worth a pit stop to Ayr, for a stroll on the beach and Ice cream, but mind the seagulls!), take in the beautiful coastal views and drive towards Dumfries & galloway.
-However, on the way, you’ll pass the plant that holds the grain distillery Girvan and the single malt producer Ailsa Bay, which are both owned by William Grant & Sons.
-If the first one a workhorse for the brand’s blends (although recently a single grain version has been released), Ailsa Bay is a relatively new distillery founded in 2007 and originally was designed to create whisky for Grant’s blend – however in 2016 they released a single malt release, which aims to balance a sulphury character and light peat with sweetness.
-With eight stills, it is made to produce a variety of whisky styles (stills have the same shape as Balvenie).
-None of the two distilleries has visitor facilities but it’s worth noting their location – and a quick hop in Girvan, a fishing burgh, is recommended.
+Heading south toward the west coast, we cross the Ayrshire region—a worthy stop for a stroll on the beach in Ayr, where you can enjoy some ice cream (but watch out for the seagulls!).
+As we take in the beautiful coastal views, we drive toward Dumfries and Galloway.
+Along the way, you’ll pass the grain distillery in Girvan and the single malt producer Ailsa Bay, both owned by William Grant & Sons.
+While the Girvan distillery primarily serves as a workhorse for the brand’s blends (although a single grain version has recently been released), Ailsa Bay is a relatively new distillery, founded in 2007.
+Originally designed to create Grant’s blend, it released a single malt in 2016, aiming to balance a sultry character and light peat with sweetness.
+With eight stills shaped like those at Balvenie, Ailsa Bay produces a variety of whisky styles.

-Bladnoch distillery was liquidated in 2014 and eventually bought by the Australian David Prior, with stills coming back to life in 2017.
-The distillery aims to explore the Lowland styles from the 1800s and is a wonderful example of the conversion of an old farmhouse.
-Right on the river Bladnoch and close to the seaside, this is a wonderful distillery to explore as well as the area.
+Bladnoch Distillery was liquidated in 2014 and later purchased by Australian David Prior.
+The stills were revitalised in 2017.
+The distillery aims to explore the Lowland whisky styles from the 1800s and serves as a great example of the conversion of an old farmhouse.
+Located by the River Bladnoch and near the seaside, it is a superb distillery to explore, along with the surrounding area.

-Driving back east and paralleling the border with England, we get to the bonnie town of Annan, on the north shore of the Solway Firth, which deserves a stroll on the high street and historic buildings full of local shops and cafes.
-Distilling has been an industry of great importance in the past, however, it was only in 2014 that spirit flowed again from the new Annandale distillery, which had closed for good in 1921.
-The old sandstone warehouse walls give the distillery an industrial and historic allure, and the old maltings have now been turned into a visitor centre – it almost looks like a tiny village itself.
-Their first two releases, Man O’ Words (unpeated) and Man O’ Swords (peated) are respectively dedicated to Robert Burns and Robert the Bruce.
+Driving east along the border with England, we arrive at the charming town of Annan, located on the northern shore of the Solway Firth.
+This town is worth a visit, with its high street lined with historic buildings that house local shops and cafes.
+Distilling has played a significant role in the region’s history, but it wasn’t until 2014 that spirits began flowing again from the newly established Annandale Distillery, which had been closed since 1921.
+The old sandstone warehouse walls give the distillery an industrial and historic appeal, while the former maltings have been transformed into a visitor centre, resembling a quaint village.
+Their first two releases, Man O’ Words (unpeated) and Man O’ Swords (peated), pay tribute to Robert Burns and Robert the Bruce.

-Our last whisky stop on the route is Hawick, the biggest town in the Scottish Borders.
-It was in 2018 that whisky flowed again in this region for the first time since 1837, thanks to the aptly named Borders distillery.
-The outlook speaks of an urban distillery, where the old Victorian buildings have been converted into a distillery blending with the elegance of modernly designed and freshly renovated interiors.
-This is a lovely experience and easy to access from Hawick town centre, which is also where our tour ends: make sure you get your hands on one of the knitted goods, for which the town is famous!
+Our final whisky stop on the route is Hawick, the largest town in the Scottish Borders.
+In 2018, whisky production resumed in this region for the first time since 1837, thanks to the aptly named Borders Distillery.
+The distillery features a blend of preserved Victorian buildings and modern, elegantly designed interiors.
+This lovely experience is easily accessible from the town centre, which is also where our tour concludes.
+Be sure to pick up some of the town’s famous knitted goods!

 Photo: The Borders Distillery